muhammadyaqoobmuet/Master-REST-APIs/README.md

 - Books management with support for file uploads (images and PDFs) using Multer.
 - Middleware-based architecture with global error handling.
 - APIs for user registration, login, and book CRUD operations.
+- note that books api is public which are to get book only with pagination

 ## Technologies Used